-- Text area - This allows users to enter a long piece of text using the text editor.
+- Text area - This allows users to enter a longer piece of text using the text editor.

-- Text input - Users can enter text up to 60 characters in length.
+- Text input - Users can enter short amounts of text up to 60 characters in length.
 For longer text, or for text that requires formatting such as headers and bullet points, you can use a text area field.

 - URL - The user can add a link to a website here.
 If you select autolink then the URL becomes clickable..
 If you also enter aforced name for the linkthen that text will be used for the hyperlink.
 For example in a database of authors you may wish people to enter the author's website.
 If you enter the text 'homepage' as a forced name then clicking on text "homepage" will take you to the entered URL.